 2] Using Netsh command

-If you are good with the Command Prompt, then it is a lot faster and easier to add multiple IP addresses.
+If you are comfortable with the Command Prompt, then adding multiple IP addresses is significantly faster and easier.

 Open Command Prompt with admin privileges, and run the following command: